IBM/unitxt/README.md

 # Why Unitxt? 🦄

 ### 🦄 Simplicity
-Everything is unitxt is simple and designed to feel natural and self-explanatory.
+Everything in Unitxt is simple and designed to feel natural and self-explanatory.
 ### 🦄 Adaptability
 Adding new datasets, loading recipes, instructions and formatters is possible and encouraged!
-### 🦄 Transperancy
+### 🦄 Transparency
-The reosurces and formatters of Unitxt are stored as shared datasets and therefore can easily reviewed by the crowd.
+The resources and formatters of Unitxt are stored as shared datasets and therefore can easily reviewed by the crowd.
 Moreover, when assembling a dataset with Unitxt, it is very clear to others what's in it.

 # Contributers

-Please install unitxt from source by:
+Please install Unitxt from source by:
 ```
 git clone git@github.com:IBM/unitxt.git
 cd unitxt